 - Code Compliance staff contact information while offices are closed:

-- Effective March 26, the Office of Consumer Protection will be closed for in-person business until further notice.
+- The Office of Consumer Protection is closed for in-person business until further notice.
 Residents may file the following complaints online: consumer, wage theft and services provided by for-hire transportation companies or taxicabs.
 Complaints can also be filed by emailing documentation to [email protected].
 For questions or assistance, call 786-469-2333.

 - Licensing customers can email any questions [email protected] or call 786-479-8150.
 New license applications and renewals continue to be processed at this time.
 Applicants can submit their applications and supporting documentation through the mail to: